mntalha/mntalha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-About **Talha**
+About me
 ======
-[Talha](https://www.mccormick.northwestern.edu/computer-science/people/phd-students/a-k.html), is a second-year AI/ML Ph.D. student in Computer Science at [Northwestern University](https://www.northwestern.edu).
-He is conducting research on materials informatics oriented deep generative models.
-He is advised by [Alok Choudhary](http://www.eecs.northwestern.edu/~choudhar/), [Ankit Agrawal](http://users.eecs.northwestern.edu/~ankitag/index.html), and [Wei-Keng Liao](http://users.eecs.northwestern.edu/~wkliao/), and he is also a member of the research group, the Center for Ultra-Scale Computing and Information Security[(CUCIS)](http://cucis.eecs.northwestern.edu).
+Hello!
+I am [Muhammed Nur Talha Kilic], (https://www.mccormick.northwestern.edu/computer-science/people/phd-students/a-k.html), a second-year AI/ML Ph.D. student in Computer Science at [Northwestern University](https://www.northwestern.edu).
+I have been conducting research on materials informatics oriented deep generative models advised by [Alok Choudhary](http://www.eecs.northwestern.edu/~choudhar/), [Ankit Agrawal](http://users.eecs.northwestern.edu/~ankitag/index.html), and [Wei-Keng Liao](http://users.eecs.northwestern.edu/~wkliao/), and I am also a member of the research group, the Center for Ultra-Scale Computing and Information Security[(CUCIS)](http://cucis.eecs.northwestern.edu).

-Prior to joining the Ph.D. program, he spent two years working in the petroleum industry and nearly two years in the satellite industry as an R&D Engineer and Embedded Software Engineer.
-During this time, he honed my skills in microcontroller, circuit, and PCB design, as well as embedded coding and optimization, which have been invaluable in his academic pursuits.
+Prior to joining the Ph.D. program, I spent two years working in the petroleum industry and nearly two years in the satellite industry as an R&D Engineer and Embedded Software Engineer.
+During this time, I honed my skills in microcontroller, circuit, and PCB design, as well as embedded coding and optimization, which have been invaluable in my academic pursuits.

-He completed his Master's degree in Electronics Engineering from [Istanbul Technical University](https://www.itu.edu.tr/en), where he conducted research on "Classification of Chest X-Rays using Divergence-Based Convolutional Neural Network" as part of the [master thesis](http://mntalha.github.io/files/master_thesis.pdf).
+I completed his Master's degree in Electronics Engineering from [Istanbul Technical University](https://www.itu.edu.tr/en), where I conducted research on "Classification of Chest X-Rays using Divergence-Based Convolutional Neural Network" as part of the [master thesis](http://mntalha.github.io/files/master_thesis.pdf).

-Currently, he aims to bridge the gap between AI and materials science by proposing AI-based models to accelerate the creation of new microstructures while minimizing time and cost and prediction algorithms that foresees faults by means of cameras and sensors.
+Currently, My focus is to bridge the gap between AI and materials science by proposing AI-based models to accelerate the creation of new microstructures while minimizing time and cost and prediction algorithms that foresees faults by means of cameras and sensors.

 Recent Updates
 ======